North Lawndale, Chicago: Annexation to Chicago and first waves

-Once part of Cicero Township in 1869, the eastern section of North Lawndale to Pulaski Road was annexed to Chicago by an act of the state legislature.
-Thereafter, streets were platted and drainage ditches were installed between Western (2400 west) and Pulaski Road (4000 west).
-The name "Lawndale" was supplied by Millard and Decker, a real estate firm which subdivided the area in 1870.
-In 1871, after the Great Chicago Fire, the McCormick Reaper Company (later International Harvester) constructed and occupied a new large plant in the South Lawndale neighborhood, and many plant workers moved to eastern North Lawndale.
-The remaining area west of Crawford Avenue was annexed in 1889 by a resolution of the Cook County Commissioners.
+Once part of Cicero Township, Illinois, the eastern section of what is now North Lawndale—extending east to Pulaski Road—was annexed to the city of Chicago in 1869 by an act of the Illinois state legislature.
+Following annexation, streets were platted and drainage ditches were installed between Western Avenue (2400 West) and Pulaski Road (4000 West).
+The name "Lawndale" was introduced by the real estate firm Millard and Decker, which subdivided the area in 1870.

+After the Great Chicago Fire of 1871, the McCormick Reaper Company—which later merged into International Harvester—constructed a large manufacturing plant in neighboring South Lawndale.
+Many plant workers subsequently settled in eastern North Lawndale.
+The remaining portion of the area west of Crawford Avenue (later Pulaski Road) was annexed in 1889 through a resolution of the Cook County Board of Commissioners.